vargas88hugo/holbertonschool-csharp/0x00-csharp-hello_world/README.md

-# 0x01.
-C# - if/else, loops, functions
+# 0x00.
+C# - Hello, World

-Project about if/else, loops and functions in C#
+Project about hello world in C#